Scholarships are available to students who have already been accepted into WheTEP.

 The Dorothy B. Dixon Merit Scholarship fund was started in 1983.
 This remarkable woman was the founder and director emeritus of the Grace Brethren Christian School in Temple Hills, Maryland.
 The school began in 1965 as a small day care center and she retired in 1987 when over 1,000 students were enrolled in pre school through 12th grade.
 Dr. Paula Martinez, one of her daughters, was a faculty member of the Department of Education at Wheaton College until 1995.
 This scholarship is awarded each year to junior or senior Education Majors who show promise as future teachers.

 Aids junior and senior Education majors who have financial need

-As a lasting tribute to the memory of Dr. Robert Locke Cooke, who served as Chairman of the Department of Education and Psychology since 1942, and from 1945 until his death in 1955 served also as Chairman of the Division of Education at Wheaton College, friends established a scholarship fund to be used in aiding worthy students who have financial need--always his deep concern throughout his Wheaton ministry.
-It is restricted to junior and senior students who major in education.
+As a lasting tribute to the memory of Dr. Robert Locke Cooke, who served as Chairman of the Department of Education and Psychology since 1942, and from 1945 until his death in 1955 served also as Chairman of the Division of Education at Wheaton College, friends established a scholarship fund to be used in aiding worthy education students who have financial need--always his deep concern throughout his Wheaton ministry.
+It is restricted to junior and senior students whose first or second major is education.

 The Elizabeth A. Kouwe Memorial Fund

 Provides funds for a junior or senior Elementary Education major